United States • Born on September 18th

 Brandon joined Watsi on April 7th, 2014.
-Eight years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brandon's most recent donation traveled 8,500 miles to support Katelyn, an eight-year-old girl from Kenya, to fund life-changing hearing aids to improve her hearing and speech.
+Nine years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brandon's most recent donation traveled 1,900 miles to support Malaika, a 9-year-old schoolgirl from Haiti, to fund heart surgery allowing her to grow strong.

 Brandon has funded healthcare for 114 patients in 13 countries.